The Turkish National Action Plan for the Conservation of the Mediterranean Monk Seal in the Aegean and Mediterranean Seas

 Stakeholders: Universities, yachtsmen, divers, local people, local authorities and small scale fishermen, NGOs.

-Prerequisites for implementation: Local people, including NGOs should be cooperated.
+Prerequisites for implementation: Local people, including NGOs should cooperate.

 Expected problems for implementation: None